fouadmohamed67/InDriver/README.md

 7-The user should be able to rate any driver.
 The user should provide a star rating to the driver from 1 to 5 (1 worst, 5 Best)<br>
 8-The driver should be able to list user ratings.
 All user ratings should be visible to the driver. <br>
 9-The user should be able to check the average rating for the driver.
 The driver’s information should include the average user rating.<br>
+<br><br>
+# sprint2 Requirments
+1.You need to expose Phase 1 requirements as a web services, and apply design patterns to those requirements as needed within sprint 1 requirements.<br>
+2.The admin should be able to show the events that happened on a specific rides.
+Therefore, we need to save every action happened on every ride.
+The possible actions are
+  ->Captain put a price to the ride (To show this event, event name, event time, captain name and the price should be printed)